Heather Brake, MS, DVM, DACVPMAssistant Professor, Global Health Studies, College of Veterinary Medicine

 Director, Institute for Global Health, College of Osteopathic Medicine

-William Cunningham DO, MHA is currently the Associate Dean for West Michigan, College of Osteopathic Medicine and Director of the Institute for Global Health (IGH) at Michigan State University.
-His role as the Director of IIH is to advocate on the behalf of the students and faculty of the four health related colleges on global health issues.
-IIH develops educational programs, research partnerships and capacity building with global partners in fifteen countries.
-In addition, IGH sponsors study abroad undergraduate and medical student programs in eight countries on four continents.
-Dr. Cunningham is a graduate of the Kirksville College of Osteopathic Medicine.
-He completed a Masters in Health Administration from University of Colorado.
-He serves as a member of the Licensing Board of Osteopathic Physicians and Surgeons for the State of Michigan.
-He is currently a Fellow in the Federation of State Medical Boards.
-He is active at the national level for the American Osteopathic Association, serving on the Bureau of Socioeconomic Affairs, Bureau of Education, and chairs the Bureau of Hospitals.
-He also volunteers as the Director for Project C.U.R.E./Michigan (www.projectcure.org), an international humanitarian relief organization that sends donated medical equipment to over 130 countries around the globe.
+Dr. Cunningham is currently Associate Dean for West Michigan, College of Osteopathic Medicine, and Director of the Institute for Global Health (IGH) at Michigan State University.
+A Director of IGH, he advocates on the behalf of students and faculty of the four health related colleges on global health issues; develops educational programs, research partnerships and capacity building with global partners internationally.
+Dr. Cunningham is a graduate of Kirksville College of Osteopathic Medicine, and he completed a master’s in health administration from University of Colorado.
+He volunteers as the Director for Project C.U.R.E./Michigan (www.projectcure.org), an international humanitarian relief organization that sends donated medical equipment to over 130 countries.

 Travis Gordon, D.O.